 combat related special compensation calculator

-VA CSRC Pay and 100% VA Disability [Fact Sheet]
+VA CSRC Pay (a.k.a.
+CSRC VA) and 100% VA Disability FAQs

 What is Combat Related Special Compensation (CRSC)?

-A benefit with significant tax advantages that compensates both disability and non-disability related military retirees with disabilities that were deemed to be as a result of combat-related service.
+Also known as CSRC VA, is benefit with significant tax advantages that compensates both disability and non-disability related military retirees with disabilities that were deemed to be as a result of combat-related service.
 CRSC essentially reduces a portion of the veteran’s taxable pension, and replaces it with a tax-free payment from the Department of Veterans Affairs (VA).

 In order for the retiree’s disabilities to be deemed “combat-related” they must have been incurred as a direct result of one of the following:

-• As a direct result of armed conflict
+-As a direct result of armed conflict

-• While engaged in hazardous service
+-While engaged in hazardous service

-• In the performance of duties while under simulated conditions of war
+-In the performance of duties while under simulated conditions of war

-• Through an instrumentality of war
+-Through an instrumentality of war

 Who qualifies for CRSC Pay?